-The carrying amounts of cash, restricted cash, short-term investments, accounts receivable and other receivables represent our principal exposure to credit risk in relation to our financial assets.
-As of December 31, 2019, substantially all of our cash were held in uninsured accounts located in China and Hong Kong that we believe are of acceptable credit quality.
+The carrying amounts of cash, restricted cash, short-term investments, non-current time deposits, accounts receivable and other receivables represent our principal exposure to credit risk in relation to our financial assets.
+As of December 31, 2020, substantially all of our cash were held in uninsured accounts located in China and Hong Kong that we believe are of acceptable credit quality.